Noise-induced hearing loss: Mechanisms

 NIHL occurs when too much sound intensity is transmitted into and through the auditory system.
-An acoustic signal from a sound source, such as a radio, enters into the external auditory canal (ear canal), and is funneled through to the tympanic membrane (eardrum), causing it to vibrate.
+An acoustic signal from a sound source, such as a radio, enters the external auditory canal (ear canal) and is funneled through to the tympanic membrane (eardrum), causing it to vibrate.
 The vibration of the tympanic membrane drives the middle ear ossicles, the malleus, incus, and stapes to vibrate in sync with the eardrum.
 The middle ear ossicles transfer mechanical energy to the cochlea by way of the stapes footplate hammering against the oval window of the cochlea, effectively amplifying the sound signal.
 This hammering causes the fluid within the cochlea (perilymph and endolymph) to be displaced.
 Displacement of the fluid causes movement of the hair cells (sensory cells in the cochlea) and an electrochemical signal to be sent from the auditory nerve (CN VIII) to the central auditory system within the brain.
 This is where sound is perceived.
 Different groups of hair cells are responsive to different frequencies.
 Hair cells at or near the base of the cochlea are most sensitive to higher frequency sounds while those at the apex are most sensitive to lower frequency sounds.
 There are two known biological mechanisms of NIHL from excessive sound intensity: damage to the structures called stereocilia that sit atop hair cells and respond to sound, and damage to the synapses that the auditory nerve makes with hair cells, also termed "hidden hearing loss".